Vision:

 Mission Statement:

-Our mission is to educate the next generation of leaders in energy science and technology through a ground-breaking program of fundamental and applied research.
-This research will be focused on developing new energy technologies with characteristics appropriate to the needs of the next 50 years, and on ways to make major improvements in the efficiency and environmental impacts of current mainstream energy technologies.
-Success in both of these research thrusts is essential for progress towards a more sustainable energy future.
+Our mission is to educate the next generation of leaders in energy science and technology through a world-class program of fundamental and applied research.
+Our research is focused on developing new scalable energy technologies with significantly better efficiency and lower environmental impacts.

 Strategy:

-Our strategy is to encourage and support collaborative initiatives in energy research, based on the expertise and research interests of interested faculty members.
-The Center brings together existing and new energy-related research carried out in the Department's existing laboratories and programs.
-These include: the Electrochemical Energy Laboratory, the Energy in Buildings Program, the Fuel Cell Laboratory, the Reacting Gas Dynamics Laboratory, the Rohsenow Heat and Mass Transfer Laboratory, and the Sloan Automotive Laboratory.
-The Center for 21st Century Energy will also collaborate with energy researchers in other MIT Departments, and provide its engineering expertise to MIT's multidisciplinary Laboratory for Energy and the Environment through active involvement in its projects.
+Our strategy is to initiate, maintain and expand exciting collaborative energy research programs grounded in the expertise and interests of our faculty.
+The Center brings together existing and new energy research programs carried out in the Department's laboratories and programs.
+These include: the Electrochemical Energy Laboratory, the Energy in Buildings Program, the Reacting Gas Dynamics Laboratory, the Rohsenow Heat and Mass Transfer Laboratory, the Sloan Automotive Laboratory, and the Laboratory for Manufacturing and Prodcutivity.
+The Center for 21st Century Energy collaborates with energy researchers in other MIT Departments, and is among the major participants in the interdisciplinary effort of the MIT Energy Initiative.

 Current Focus Areas:

-In transportation, the major challenge is to increase vehicle fuel economy, reduce emissions, and initiate the transition to non-petroleum fuels.
-Here we are working on improving combustion engines, developing viable fuel cell and advanced battery systems, and exploring innovative approaches to using hydrogen in engines and fuel cell powered vehicles.
+TRANSPORTATION: In transportation, the major challenge is to increase vehicle fuel economy, reduce emissions, and initiate the transition to non-petroleum fuels.
+We are working on improving combustion engines, developing viable fuel cell and advanced battery systems, and exploring innovative approaches to using hydrogen in engines and fuel cell powered vehicles.